RankyList/ranky-list/CONTRIBUTING.md

 ### IDEs

 You can use any IDE you'd like.
-We of course recommend VSCode, which this project already includes a `settings.json` file for with everything configured.
+We of course recommend VSCode, which this project already includes a `workspace.code-workspace` file for with everything configured.

 Feel free to add documentation for your IDE here.